TYPO3-Documentation/t3docs-wiki-migration/output_pages/BackendProgramming.rst

 The content of this document is related to `TYPO3 <http://typo3.org>`__
 - a GNU/GPL CMS/Framework.

-This document has been imported manually, with the help of a vimscipt [outdated wiki link], from the following URL, most image are link to typo3.org web site.
+This document has been imported manually, with the help of a `vimscipt </User:OldSylvain#My_tools>`__ [deprecated wiki link], from the following URL, most image are link to typo3.org web site.

 -  https://docs.typo3.org/typo3cms/extensions/doc_tut_backend/